Serve (tennis): Slice/reverse slice

 A slice serve is hit with a sidespin, which requires the server to brush the back of the ball toward their dominant side with the racket.
 It is commonly hit with the Continental grip or the Eastern backhand grip (using the forehand face of the racket).
 The ball is thrown slightly to the dominant side of the server then is struck laterally on the server's dominant side.

 For a right-handed player, a sliced serve's sidespin causes the ball to curve leftward.
 When the ball bounces, it skids and curves farther leftward.
 The curve of a good slice serve can draw the receiver 10 ft wide of the singles sideline to play the ball.
 Since a slice serve has little or no topspin on it, it cannot be aimed high over the net and has little margin for error.
 Therefore, it is generally used as a first serve.
-It can be used to ace the receiver, to draw the receiver out of position, or to "jam" the receiver with a serve curving sharply towards his or her body.
+It can be used to ace the receiver, to draw the receiver out of position, or to "jam" the receiver with a serve curving sharply towards the receiver's body.

 The reverse slice serve (or inside-out serve) is analogous to the screwball pitch in baseball.
 It is hit with the opposite spin of the slice serve.
-The server must pronate his or her racket arm and sweep the racket across his or her body while striking the ball when hitting a reverse slice serve.
+Servers must pronate their racket arm and sweep the racket across the body while striking the ball when hitting a reverse slice serve.
 Because the direction of spin applied is reversed relative to the standard slice serve, a reverse slice serve from a right-handed player will have the same motion as a slice serve from a left-handed player, and vice versa.

 In professional and amateur tennis, the reverse slice serve is rarely used except as a novelty.
 As the word reverse is defined, one must hit opposite to the side and opposite to the path of the slice struck serve.